reTHINK-project/dev-java-hyperty/docs/specs/token-rating.md

 ### private mine(int numTokens, data)

-A Token miner function that generates numTokens as uint type as well as associated transaction that is stored in a DB (future in a blockchain?):
+A Token miner function that generates numTokens as uint type as well as associated transaction that is stored in a DB (or the transaction is only stored in the recipient wallet ?) (future in a blockchain?):

 ```
 {